Castleford market traders not allowed to leave early - even in bad weather

 Castleford precinct is the subject of a traffic regulation order (TRO) which does not allow vehicles between 10am-4pm.

-In an email to traders, market manager Tim Askwith said that market staff do not have authority to permit vehicles to drive on the precinct due to the TRO.
+In an email to traders, the council said that market staff do not have authority to permit vehicles to drive on the precinct due to the TRO.

 Simon Barker has been standing on the markets for the past 25 years said: “They have silly rulings about not coming on to pack up until 4pm - even in extreme weather - and they say this is because of highway regulations.